 The 9th arrondissement's newest 5-star hotel, La Fantaisie, offers lots to love: 63 spacious guestrooms and 10 suites (including an option for up to 6 guests) with chic decor in garden-fresh shades of peach and green, marigold and blue, plenty of luxury touches, and a fun location on one of Paris's charming pedestrian-only market streets, Rue Cadet.

-You're also in a fascinating part of the city near the foot of Montmartre, the Rue des Martyrs food street, and the fun Grevin Wax Museum.
+A stay at La Fantasie positions you in a fascinating part of the city near the foot of Montmartre, the Rue des Martyrs food street, and the fun Grevin Wax Museum.
 Palais Garnier is about 10 minutes away by foot if you want to see an opera or ballet.

 Find more of the best hotels in Paris 9